 Online work is now the new normal.
-Why work in an office when you can still have a thriving career in the comforts of your home?
+Why work in an office when you can still have a thriving career in the comforts of your home with an online job?
 Not only are you safe against health hazards, but you can also have more time for your family and your passion projects.
 For most, it’s the better choice.

 And one of the best starting points for your online career is writing gigs.
 Your play of words can make you a ton of money when done right.
 And the common opportunities will be for copywriting and content writing.

 Which do you choose?
 Heck, what’s the difference between them?
 Yes, probably they are 70% similar.
 Both involve, well, writing.
 But what’s the difference?

 Here are 5 differences between copywriting and content writing.